rajcse/sms/readme.md

 ## Installation

 Clone this repository and run `composer install` as you would on a normal Laravel-based system.
+Run `php artisan migrate` to prepare your MySQL database (assuming you have your database access information already set in `.env`).
 Then, open your `.env` file and add these variables:

     CHIKKA_CLIENT_ID=<YOUR API CLIENT ID HERE>
     CHIKKA_CLIENT_SECRET=<YOUR API SECRET KEY HERE>